JesseEmond/blitz-2023-inscription/README.md

   to get a 17 ports map, in a 17 ports loop in 59 ticks -- which would be an extremely lucky & packed map), our best bet is with a 20-ports game.

+#### Roll the Dice 🎲
 The randomness of some of the parameters (map generation, tide, # ports) leads to the optimal possible score on a game depending on luck, and can vary quite a bit between games.

-Here are two games with 20 ports that leads to very different optimal scores (the optimal solver will be described later):
+Here are two games with 20 ports that lead to very different optimal scores, even though they both visit 20 ports (the optimal solver will be described later):

 TODO 2 map gifs of same len side-by-side, with validated (offline) optimal scores